 He took a drink.
 “The Ministry believes I’m reformed just about as much as you do.
 A single misstep and they'll gladly put me behind bars."

 Hermione was quiet.
 She did not know how to tell her evening savior that she didn’t trust him.
 Strangely enough, she wasn’t even sure if she would be telling the truth.
 If studying together taught her anything about Draco Malfoy, it was that he wasn’t as easy to read as she once thought he was.

-“You don’t have to tell me, Granger,” he spat.
+"Just leave it,” he spat.
 He finished his drink and tapped the bar again.